Amitred11/aegis-security/README.md

 ```

 Now, any request to an endpoint *not* in that spec will trigger a `SHADOW_API_DISCOVERED` alert in the gateway logs.

 ---

+## 📈 From Project to Production

+Aegis is an excellent foundation, providing a massive **head start** for any company looking to build a custom security gateway.
+To make it fully production-ready for high-traffic, mission-critical use, a professional team would typically add the following infrastructure and robustness layers:

+*   **Scalable State Management:** The `anomaly_detector` and `cartographer` currently use in-memory state, which works for a single process.
+In production, this state would be moved to the supported **Redis backend** to ensure consistency across multiple gateway instances.

+*   **Enhanced Observability:** Production systems require deep insight.
+The existing `print()` statements would be replaced with **structured logging** (e.g., JSON logs), and a metrics layer (using a tool like Prometheus) would be added to monitor latency, error rates, and attack volumes on a real-time dashboard.

+*   **Comprehensive Test Suite:** A full suite of **unit, integration, and end-to-end tests** (using `pytest`) would be created to ensure every security module functions correctly and to prevent regressions when adding new features.

+*   **Security Hardening:** The gateway would undergo a formal security review, including **dependency scanning**, **static code analysis**, and the implementation of more advanced, configurable **rate-limiting** policies.

+In essence, Aegis provides the sophisticated architectural foundation, and a production deployment involves building the robust operational infrastructure around it.

+---